Complaints Handling Procedure

 ANNUAL REVIEW OF COMPLAINTS

-At a formal partners' meeting, and at least once every year, the Managing Partner will review all formal complaints with the other partners so they are aware of these complaints and any new policy arising from them can be discussed and, if necessary, implemented after that meeting.
-Also, at the same meeting the partners will have the opportunity of discussing any complaint made in respect of the Managing Partner, and again, any appropriate action arising from the same can be taken.
+At a formal directors' meeting, and at least once every year, the Managing Director will review all formal complaints with the other directors so they are aware of these complaints and any new policy arising from them can be discussed and, if necessary, implemented after that meeting.
+Also, at the same meeting the directors will have the opportunity of discussing any complaint made in respect of the Managing Director, and again, any appropriate action arising from the same can be taken.